district-labs/web3-sets/apps/docs/pages/architecture/entities.md

  - decentralized identifiers
  - public key registries

-In Web3 Sets each Entity is measured according to it's unique properties.
+In Web3 Sets each Entity is measured according to its unique properties.

 Below are examples of a smart contract and verifiable credentials entities.